-Outside his legal practice Geoff is chairman of the Auckland Communities Foundation, a major not for profit facilitator of private philanthropy in Auckland.
-Over some 30 years he led the campaigns which established three arts facilities in Auckland at community and regional levels.
-He now serves as a director of Regional Facilities Auckland, the Auckland Council Controlled Organisation responsible for governing over $1 billion of arts, sporting, heritage and collection assets for the City.
+Outside his legal practice Geoff was, until recently, chairman of the Auckland Foundation, a major not-for-profit facilitator of private philanthropy in Auckland.
+Over some 30 years he led the campaigns which established three performing arts facilities in Auckland at community and regional levels.
+He served two terms as a director of Regional Facilities Auckland, the Auckland Council Controlled Organisation then responsible for governing over $1.4 billion of arts, sporting, heritage and collection assets for the City.

 Bill Gavin was Principal of Otahuhu College from 1985 to 2001 and Coordinator of the Achievement in Multicultural High Schools (AIMHI) schooling improvement initiative from 2002 to 2006.
 Since 2006, he has been involved in a variety of education consultancy positions.
 He has also served as a trustee on the New Zealand Youth Mentoring Network and he has been a member of The University of Auckland’s Starpath Board and the university’s interviewing panels for the selection of applicants for secondary teacher training .